 What to wear:

 Dee and I packed really well for this flea market (we were practical, plus some readers gave us tips).
 This is not the place to worry about looking super cute since the weather is so temperamental and it’s muddy. all. the. time.
 The first day was so hot and humid, Dee and I were so glad we had lightweight pieces on hand.
 The second day, it poured and poured so we were so glad to have our hats, jackets, jeans, and rainboots.
-We looked cooked, but were most importantly comfortable!
+We looked cute, but were most importantly comfortable!

 - Rainboots and sneakers